rmvpaeme/bilicurve-shiny/README.md

 ## Installation

-The application can be reached at rubenvp.shinyapps.io/bilicurve or can be self-hosted.
+The application can be reached at [https://bili.ugent.be/](https://bili.ugent.be/) or [https://rubenvp.shinyapps.io/bilicurve](https://rubenvp.shinyapps.io/bilicurve) or can be self-hosted.

 Selfhosting of the shiny application is possible through Docker: